 Nancy Erba

 Chief Financial Officer, Infinera Corporation

+Independent

-Director Since Committees Age 2019 57 Audit (Chair)
+Director Since Age Committees

+į 2019 57 Audit (Chair)

 Ms. Erba is an "audit committee financial expert" based on her knowledge and understanding of generally accepted accounting principles and financial statements, her experience analyzing and evaluating financial statements that present a breadth and level of complexity of accounting issues relevant to those of the Company, and her understanding of internal control over financial reporting.
 Ms. Erba has an impressive track record of success in building and leading best in class finance, business operations, and corporate development organizations throughout her career, and provides the Board with valuable oversight, direction, and strategic input.